efriel94/ef_blog/_posts/EmbeddedLinux/2020-05-16-embedded-linux.md

 - The heart of the operating system.
 It is responsible for managing resources, interfacing with hardware and it provides an API that allows users to interact with the kernel space from the user space such as shell terminal for example.

 4. Root filesystem
 - The final element which provides the kernel with the required libraries and program that will be run after kernel initialization.
-The kernel will either mount the root filesystem in RAM, known as an initial RAM filesystem (initramfs), from the bootloader or it will mount it from a block device such as an SD card or it can be mounted over the network (NFS – Network Filesystem). \
+The kernel will either mount the root filesystem in RAM, known as an initial RAM filesystem (initramfs), from the bootloader or it will mount it from a block device such as an SD card or it can be mounted over the network (NFS – Network Filesystem).<br/><br/><br/>

 # 1. Toolchain: crosstool-NG